 St Joseph’s RC Primary School is committed to safeguarding and promoting the welfare of children and young people.
 All staff, governors and volunteers are expected to share this commitment.
 For more information please see our safeguarding policy which can be found under Key Information > Policies & Statements > Safeguarding Policy.

-Class Teacher- Mrs Loraine
+Class Teacher- Mr Cunningham

-Class 10 PE days- Monday and Thursday.
+Class 10 PE days- Mondays and Thursdays.